kestra-io/docs/docs/developer-guide/inputs/README.md

 ![Flow inputs](./assets/inputs.jpg)

-Once the inputs are provided, you can trigger an execution flow that will run with [contextual inputs](/docs/dynamic-fields) as task variables.
+Once the inputs are provided, you can trigger an execution flow that will run with [contextual inputs](../flow) as variables.